 The Mediterranean diet is a way of eating rather than a formal diet plan.
 It features foods eaten in Greece, Spain, southern Italy and France, and other countries that border the Mediterranean Sea.

 The Mediterranean diet is like other heart-healthy diets in that it recommends eating plenty of fruits, vegetables, and high-fiber grains.
 But in the Mediterranean diet, an average of 35% to 40% of calories can come from fat.
 Most other heart-healthy guidelines recommend getting less than 35% of your calories from fat.
-The fats allowed in the Mediterranean diet are mainly from unsaturated oils, such as fish oils, olive oil, and certain nut or seed oils (such as canola, soybean, or flaxseed oil).
+The fats allowed in the Mediterranean diet are mainly from unsaturated oils such as fish oils, olive oil, and certain nut or seed oils (such as canola, soybean, or flaxseed oil) and from nuts (walnuts, hazelnuts, and almonds).
 These types of oils may have a protective effect on the heart.

 What are the benefits?